-As the gaming community begins the transition into the eight generation consoles, Call of Duty: Ghosts will be blockbuster that says goodbye to the Old Gen while saying hello to the Next Gen. One would assume that Activision and Infinity Ward planned to move into the new console era with a bang but instead they opted for an overused whimper.
+As the gaming community begins the transition into the eight generation consoles, Call of Duty: Ghosts will be blockbuster that says goodbye to the Old Gen while saying hello to the Next Gen. One would assume that Activision and Infinity Ward planned to this era with a bang but instead they opted for an overused whimper.

 The single-player campaign is set in an alternative world in which a war has crippled the Middle East’s ability to be an energy producer.
 This allows South America to become the world’s dominating producer of energy, which leads to the unification of the nations of the region to establish the Federation of the Americas.